Life is So Habit Forming

 After almost 16 years of thinking I can survive the first meal of the day, I’ve recently realised the folly of my ways.

 Two weekends ago I awoke at 2.00pm (it had been a long night!)
-I sat down to have muesli and OJ because I hadn’t eaten in almost 14 hours.
-When I turned the PC on after eating, I felt so energised that I finally figured out that eating before enduring a day of data-entry would be habit worth forming!
+I sat down to have cereal and orange juice .
+When I turned on the computer after eating, I felt so energised that I finally determined that eating BEFORE enduring a day of data-entry would be habit worth forming!

-It’s been 2 weeks already, weekends also.
-My stomach and lower intestine love me again!
+Since beginning this new habit – two weeks already, weekends also – my stomach and lower intestine love me again!
 Muesli and milk, no sugar, and a tall glass of OJ – any more would be pure greed!

 Long before a modem received emails in our home, the metal box at the front of the lawn got filled with glossy magazines, bills, event-endorsements, and other ‘paperubbish‘.